department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/design/Foundation/Design tokens/index.md

 #### 2. Semantic
 Semantic tokens communicate how a primitive is used.
 These tokens capture a semantic meaning that should relay the context in which that token should be used.

 In the mobile app library, semantic tokens reference primitive tokens and are sometimes shared with VADS.
-Since the mobile app library needs to account for theming, we maintain our own semantic tokens for light and dark mode.
+Since the mobile app library needs to account for theming, we currently maintain our own semantic tokens for light and dark mode.
 For example, **vads-color-fg-default-on-light** and **vads-color-fg-default-on-dark** are the default colors used for foreground elements such as text and icons.
 They reference VADS’ primitive tokens – **vads-color-base** and **vads-color-base-lightest**.

 ![Image of two semantic tokens](/img/design-system/tokens-semantic.png)

 #### 3. Component
 Component tokens are scoped to a specific component and represent decisions specific to that component.

 In the mobile app library, component tokens reference primitive or semantic tokens and are sometimes shared with VADS.
-Since the mobile app library needs to account for theming, we maintain our own component tokens for light and dark mode.
+Since the mobile app library needs to account for theming, we currently maintain our own component tokens for light and dark mode.
 For example, **vads-segmented-control-color-fg-default-on-light** and **vads-segmented-control-color-fg-default-on-dark** reference the default colors used for foreground elements such as text and icons.

 ![Image of two component tokens](/img/design-system/tokens-component.png)